Master Statistical Analysis

 What is Statistical Analysis?

 Statistical analysis is the process of collecting, organising, analysing, interpreting, and presenting data to discover patterns, test hypotheses, and make informed decisions.
-It is the backbone of quantitative research and is used across all disciplines.
+It is the backbone of quantitative research and is used across all academic disciplines.

 - Descriptive Statistics: Summarising and describing data (mean, median, mode, standard deviation)